glitchifyed/quick-elytra/README.md

 \
 The default keybind is 'X' but it can easily be changed in the keybind control settings.
 * Auto replant crops that are mined by a hoe.
 Use the config in the mod menu to change its functionality. (v3.0.0)
+\
+This is untested on multiplayer servers so use at your own risk.

 ## Downloads
 https://www.modrinth.com/mod/quick-elytra